The first television series to be produced in

 the UK, before passing away in 1971.

-Adventures Of Long John Silver have been released on DVD.4
+John Silver film plus fourteen episodes of the series have been released on DVD

 OF LONG JOHN SILVER